gilbertk27/soal-shift-sisop-modul-2-I08-2021/README.md

     } -> To create folders according to the type of pet.

 ##### Problem encountered
+- lack of knowledge to do the problem so the time ran out to read refferences.
-	• don't know the appropriate function & library to solve the problem
+- don't know the appropriate function & library to solve the problem
-	• placement of the variable that won't be read based on the placement (inside child process or not)
+- placement of the variable that won't be read based on the placement (inside child process or not)

 #### Result Image:
 | ![](/img/2.png) |